zhenging/pols202/notes/13_interest_group_and_political_party/exam_4_interest_group_and_political_parties.md

 10\.
 What are the DNC and RNC and what function do they perform?
 Discuss the party platform, party in government & party in the electorate.
 >p.301

 11\.
-Why are the two major political parties in the United States considered “big tent” parties?
+Why are the two major political parties in the United States considered "big tent" parties?
 Within this context discuss the fall and then the rise of parties and partisanship.
 What is meant by the term divided government?
 >p.314

 12\.
 Has the United States grown too partisan? or does democracy need parties to flesh out and debate the merit of ideas?
 Or do both sides have merit?
 (Morone and Kersh lay out nice arguments for this on pp. 316-318)